webgme/vulcan-embedding/README.md

 This repository illustrates how a webgme deployment can be configured w.r.t.

-- Replacing default webgme database authorization with custom model.
+- Replacing default webgme database authorization with custom module
 - Deploying webgme as a docker container see [Dockerfile](https://github.com/webgme/vulcan-embedding/blob/master/Dockerfile) and [config.docker.js](https://github.com/webgme/vulcan-embedding/blob/master/config/config.docker.js)
-- Configuring the UI to fit in an embedded mode
+- Configuring the UI to fit as an embeded element